 Get it into your head – first impression matters.

 For many companies, trade shows are one of the most effective ways to market their product, generate leads, and meet future business partners.
-However, the first step to all this is to get people to stop at your trade show exhibits.
+However, the first step is getting people to stop at your trade show exhibits.

 These five ways are tried and tested over many trade shows.
-While they may appear simple on the surface, they deliver returns on investment in ways that will surprise you.
-Make it a habit to apply these five ways and you won’t have to worry about dragging people to your trade show exhibits.
+While they may appear simple on the surface, they deliver returns on investment in ways that surprise you.
+Make it a habit to apply these five ways, and you won’t have to worry about dragging people to your booth.

 If you are looking for a trade show booth design that draws attendees to your booth, Exponents is here to help!
 We have provided our turnkey trade show booth service to the majority of the prominent brand in any industry.
 With a beautiful, full-color computer rendering, we can even show you what your new booth design will look like before you buy.
 So what are you waiting for?
 Call us now and rock at your next trade show.

 |Fill out the form below to speak with someone from our team.|